mthygesen2/JS-codereview3/README.md

 # Message Board
 ####_April 1, 2016_

-This is a message board app template using Ember.
+This is a message board application made by using Ember.
 It will let you update, ask, delete questions as well as get answers.
+There is also a feature to upvote and downvote answers to get the top rated comments to the top.
+It will also create conversation icon for questions that do not have any answers.
+The user will also have be able to favorite any question that will be saved for them to look at later.
 It was made for a code review for the JavaScript course at Epicodus.

 #### By _**Mao Thygesen**_